parkji30/PyDCF/README.md

 # MDCFpy
 Currently there is only a Python3 implementation of the method (future C version will be imminent).

-For those who use juptyer notebook, you can follow the instructions given in <ins>MDCF_Analysis_Example.ipynb</ins> for clear instructions on how to use the script.
+For those who use juptyer notebook, you can follow the instructions given in <ins>MDCF_Analysis_Example.ipynb</ins>.

 For those that prefer to run from terminal, please check out the tutorial section for further instructions.